 We work along seven themes that are founded in the more fundamental areas of research on the one hand, and have clear links to relevant application domains on the other.

 Rudy Negenborn’s vision on autonomous ships in NatureNature published an article ‘Autonomous ships are on the horizon: here’s what we need to know’ about autonomous ships that highlights research gaps in six key areas.
 Rudy Negenborn and his co-authors touch upon critical challenges in the development and deployment of autonomous ships in practice, that are not receiving sufficient attention in research and innovation.

 With 100+ researchers our multi-disciplinary department provides the flexibility for researchers to work together in different and varying constellations, supported by funding from national and international scientific and industrial research funds.

-As part of TU Delft and the Faculty of Mechanical, Maritime and Materials Engineering we have state-of-the-art research facilities at our disposal, such as the megahexapod, towing tanks, the Researchlab Autonomous Shipping, the Autonomous Guided Vehicles Lab, the Belt Conveyor Lab, DEMlab and the Bulk Characterisation and Dredging Lab.
+As part of TU Delft and the Faculty of Mechanical Engineering we have state-of-the-art research facilities at our disposal, such as the megahexapod, towing tanks, the Researchlab Autonomous Shipping, the Autonomous Guided Vehicles Lab, the Belt Conveyor Lab, DEMlab and the Bulk Characterisation and Dredging Lab.